sparkflows/sparkflows-docs/docs/tutorials/languages/scala.rst

 Below are a few code examples in Scala.

-Calculate count of houses by bathrooms
+Calculate Count of Houses by Bathrooms
 ======================================

 ::